manuelbl/SwissQRBillDemo/ui/README.md

 ## Build

-Run `npm run build` to build the project.
+Run `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.
-The command uses the `--prod` flag for a production build.

 The gradle script uses the same command.
 It can be run with `gradle build` or `gradle :ui:build` (from the parent directory).

 ## Running unit tests

-Run `npm test` to execute the unit tests via [Karma](https://karma-runner.github.io).
+Run `ng test` to execute the unit tests via [Karma](https://karma-runner.github.io).
 The QR Bill service does not need to be running.
 Some 404 errors will appear in the output.
 They are caused by SVG images that cannot be loaded; they can be ignored as they do not affect the tests.

 ## Running end-to-end tests